Milan I of Serbia: King of Serbia (1882–1889)

-Milan's political troubles were further increased by the defeat of the Serbians in the war against Bulgaria from 1885–1886.
+Milan's political troubles were further increased by the defeat of the Serbians in the war against Bulgaria in 1885–1886.
 In September 1885, the union of Eastern Rumelia and Bulgaria caused widespread agitation in Serbia.
 Milan promptly declared war upon the new Bulgarian state on 15 November.
 After a short, decisive campaign, the Serbs were utterly routed at the Battle of Slivnitsa and at the Battle of Pirot.
 Milan's throne was only saved by the direct intervention of Austria-Hungary.
 Domestic difficulties now arose which rapidly assumed political significance.

 In his personal life, Milan was anything but a faithful husband, having an affair with most notably Jennie Jerome (wife of Lord Randolph Churchill and mother to Winston Churchill) among others, while Queen Natalija was greatly influenced by Russian sympathies.
 In 1886, the couple, mismatched both personally and politically, separated after eleven years of marriage.

 Natalija withdrew from the kingdom, taking with her the ten-year-old Prince Alexander (later King Alexander I).
 While she was residing at Wiesbaden in 1888, King Milan succeeded in recovering the crown prince, whom he undertook to educate.
 In reply to the queen's remonstrances, Milan exerted considerable pressure upon the Metropolitan of Belgrade, and procured a divorce, which was afterwards annulled as illegal.
 King Milan now seemed master of the situation.

 On 3 January 1889, Milan adopted a new constitution much more liberal than the existing one of 1869.
 Two months later, on 6 March, thirty-four-year-old Milan suddenly abdicated the throne, handing it over to his twelve-year-old son.
 No satisfactory reason was assigned for this step.
 Milan settled in Paris as a private individual.

 In 2020, a number of letters written in French by King Milan were discovered.
-In the letter Milan I of Serbia advised his son how to rule and gave critical comments on political figures of his time, such as PM Nikola Pašić.
+In the letters, Milan advised his son how to rule and gave critical comments on political figures of his time, such as PM Nikola Pašić.